The lifestyle magazine for modern outdoorsmen

 Wildfires Wreck Wyoming

 Recently, wildfires swept through Wyoming.
-It’s destroyed ranches, displaced families, ruined livelihoods, and taken lives.
+It’s been a tragic news story with ranches destroyed, displaced families, ruined livelihoods, and taken lives.
 It’s also killed and displaced wildlife, damaging vital habitat, especially for mule deer.

 NWTF Donates Nearly $300,000 In Alabama